simonwhatley/govuk-service-assessments/src/content/version-1/standard-26.md

 ---
 caption: Standard 26
-title: Standard 26
-description: Test the service from beginning to end with the minister responsible for it.
+title: Test the service from beginning to end with the minister responsible for it.
 tags:
   - standard
   - version-1